cyhsu14/OmniNeRF/README.md

 ## Citation

-The original pytorch implementation of NeRF is helpful:
+The pytorch implementation of NeRF is helpful:
 ```
 @misc{lin2020nerfpytorch,
   title={NeRF-pytorch},